-In general, people spend between 1 percent and 4 percent of their annual income on disability insurance coverage.
-Another rule of thumb is that you will typically pay between 2 percent and 6 percent of your policy’s monthly benefit amount.
+The average cost of disability insurance is typically between 1 percent and 4 percent of your annual income.
+Another rule of thumb is that you should expect to pay between 2 percent and 6 percent of your policy’s monthly benefit amount in premium.

-- How job occupation impacts the cost of disability insurance
+- How your job impacts the cost of disability insurance

 - How personal factors impact the cost of disability insurance